Be First in the Personal Branding Rodeo

-You are a fantastic peach of a human being who has some great things to share with people in your business niche.
-There’s so much you can show off!
+You are a fantastic peach of a human being who has some great things to share with people in your business niche, then there’s so much you can show off!
 Why not connect with those people via social media and share all of those tips and tricks!

-Linkedin is a brand building powerhouse, especially if you’re looking to talk to other businesses or address your comrades in the field.
+LinkedIn is a brand-building powerhouse, especially if you’re looking to talk to other businesses or address your comrades in the field.
 It gets some of the highest engagement and helps solidify the professional image of your personal brand.
-The best part about Linkedin is that you can be a little more pushy.
+The best part about LinkedIn is that you can be a little pushier.
 Hashtagging articles you’ve written, sharing the “how” to your fantastic success, and commenting on other people’s excellent work will help you become an integral part of the online community.

 Building Your Name

 Building your professional name is great after you’ve forged connections on social media.
 Some light SEO will help you rank for yourself.

 Creating your own website can help you form professional connections, giving you a place to host your accomplishments, link to advice articles, and give interested people a platform to contact and interact with you.
 That means setting up G-Analytics and Search Console for your site, linking back to your website in things you share online, and connecting your social media to your site.
 If your name is super common, consider putting a qualifier on your name (a middle initial, location, or title) to remove confusion.
 It’s best to have a landing page they can go to that is controlled by you, that way they don’t get lost in the Twitter/LinkedIn maze.
 It’s important for name building for those who want to find you.

 It can be hard to brag about how awesome you are if you are doing it for another company — especially if they already shared without a mention.